Hamster45105/DuckAddressSend/README.md

 * It makes it easier to send from you duck addresses, so you don’t have to type it out or remember the special pattern.
 * You can send an email to multiple people, it would take a long time to do it manually if you are sending to a lot of people.
-* You can easily generate private duck addresses straight in the website (soon!).
+* You can easily generate private duck addresses straight in the website.
 * It looks nice :)

 ## Contributing 🙋‍♀️